This article has been updated to report new advice from the UK and the EU.

 Arrangements for EU and EEA driving licence holders coming to the UK would not change.
 EU and EEA licences will still be valid in Britain even if there is no exit deal.

-Mobile phone charges
+Mobile phone and bank charges

 The UK government warns it cannot guarantee surcharge-free roaming for those travelling to the EU, after a no-deal Brexit.
 The costs that EU mobile operators could charge UK operators for providing roaming services would no longer be regulated.